University of al-Qarawiyyin: Status as world's oldest university

-Some sources, like UNESCO, consider al-Qarawiyyin to be the "oldest university in the world".
-By comparison, UNESCO describes the University of Bologna (founded in 1088 and usually recognized as the oldest medieval European university) as the "oldest university of the Western world".
+UNESCO has previously described al-Qarawiyyin to be the "oldest university in the world" in the World Heritage Sites entry for Medina of Fez.
+UNESCO describes the University of Bologna (founded in 1088 and usually recognized as the oldest medieval European university) as the "oldest university of the Western world".
 Some historians and scholars also refer to al-Qarawiyyin as the world's oldest existing university.
-The claim is also published by the Guinness World Records under its entry for "[o]ldest higher-learning institution, oldest university", where it describes al-Qarawiyyin as the "oldest existing, and continually operating educational institution in the world" while the University of Bologna is described as the "oldest one in Europe".
+The claim is also published by the Guinness World Records, under its entry for "[o]ldest higher-learning institution, oldest university", where it describes al-Qarawiyyin as the "oldest existing, and continually operating educational institution in the world", while the University of Bologna is described as the "oldest one in Europe".
 Similarly, the Encyclopædia Britannica dates al-Qarawiyyin University's foundation to the mosque's foundation in 859 and generally considers that "universities" existed outside Europe before the advent of the European university model.
 Other sources also refer to the historical or pre-modern al-Qarawiyyin as a "university" or an "Islamic university".

 Many scholars consider the term university to be applicable only to the educational institutions that initially took form in medieval Christian Europe, and argue that the first universities were located in Western Europe, with those of Paris and Bologna often cited as the earliest examples.
 The modern Western university model is thus widely argued to descend from this European tradition, even if other models of higher education existed in other parts of the world.
-Accordingly, some scholars consider that al-Qarawiyyin operated essentially as an Islamic madrasa until after World War II.
 Jacques Verger says that while the term university is occasionally applied by scholars to madrasas and other pre-modern higher learning institutions out of convenience, the European university marked a major disruption between earlier institutions of higher learning and was the earliest true modern university.
 Many scholars consider that the university was only adopted outside the West, including into the Islamic world, in the course of modernization programs or under European colonial regimes since the beginning of the 19th century.
-Organization at the pre-modern al-Qarawiyyin differed from European universities and other Muslim institutions at al-Azhar (in Cairo) and al-Zaytouna (in Tunis) in that there was no defined scholastic year, registration was not imposed, study durations were not fixed, and there was no examination to ratify studies.
-Students were expected to attend courses for a minimum of five years and would receive an ijazah if they were proven to have reached a high level of expertise.
-These scholars date al-Qarawiyyin's transformation into a university to its modern reorganization in 1963.
-In the wake of these reforms, al-Qarawiyyin was officially renamed "University of Al Quaraouiyine" two years later.